 People with chronic illness often find it hard to lose weight and many wrongly believe that it’s useless changing their diet because they cannot exercise.

 Most of my weight loss journey was without exercise, mostly bedridden, but still consuming decent meals daily.
 At one point even three cooked meals daily!
-It’s a slow process that requires commitment and consistency and I haven’t only lost weight, with diet changes alone, I am no longer bedridden!
+It’s a slow process that requires commitment and consistency and I haven’t only lost weight, with diet changes, I am also no longer bedridden!

 What you choose to eat can really make a big difference in your life.

 When I started my low carb, high fat, clean eating journey in 2015, just 3 months before my ME/CFS diagnosis, I weighed 79kg.